mmbman/Katagiri/annotated-fukanzazengi.md

 > For practicing Zen, a quiet room is suitable.

-- “Practicing Zen” is translating *sanzen* (参禅).
-The actual meaning of *sanzen* is a key point that is often missed.
+- The words “practicing Zen” are a translation of *sanzen* (参禅).
+Katagiri Roshi leaves the term *sanzen* untranslated, because the word *practice* in English “doesn’t hit the mark” of what *sanzen* means.
+He comments on the actual meaning of *sanzen* extensively.
 See:
    - [“Zazen: Dropping Off Body and Mind”](1987-01-24-Zazen-Dropping-Off-Body-and-Mind)
    - [“Zazen: Entry to the Buddha Dharma”](1987-03-07-Zazen-Entry-to-the-Buddha-Dharma)
    - [“Principles of Practice, Talk 1: The Purpose of Practice”](1986-03-19-Principles-of-Practice-Talk-1)